wolever/autorepr/README.rst

 methods in a single line each.
 They'll let you see any number of attributes, just the way you want to see them.

-With ``autorepr``, you get the information you want, while it handles the hard work (like encoding and decoding), leaving you to focus on your project.
+With ``autorepr``, you get the repers you want, without worrying about the fiddly bits (like encoding and decoding), leaving you to focus on your project.

 Installation